 Wendy joined the band in 2008 as bass player and harmony vocalist.
 Wendy’s musical background goes back to her college years as a musical theatre major.
 She has performed onstage in community theatre productions, as well as singing for local events for many years.

-A mom of two grown children who are also pursuing musical careers, Wendy stays very busy outside her performances in the Cowboy Music Revue.
-She is the news director for the Big Horn Radio Network; leads worship at the First Presbyterian Church in Cody on weekends, and works with clients as a certified holistic nutritionist.
+A mom of two grown children, Wendy stays very busy outside her performances in the Cowboy Music Revue.
+She is a freelance journalist, contributing to the Cowboy State Daily website and as a television news correspondent for KGWN-TV and KULR-8 Television; she is the music director at the First Presbyterian Church in Cody; and she works with clients as a certified holistic nutritionist.
+Wendy is the business manager for the Cowboy Music Revue, and handles the marketing and promotion as well.